• Skip to primary navigation

 Beef Marinade

-• Garlic powder: or substitute with more finely minced garlic.
+• Garlic Powder: Or use finely minced garlic.

-• Brown Sugar: light or dark brown sugar will both work!
+• Brown Sugar: You can use light or dark brown sugar.

-• Red Chili: avoid using bird's eye chili as these are too spicy unless you prefer it extra spicy.
-Or substitute with ½ teaspoon red chili flakes.
+• Large Red Chili: I recommend using a large red chili like Korean red chili peppers.
+Avoid using bird's eye chili as they are too spicy.
+Alternatively, you can substitute with ½ teaspoon red pepper flakes (gochugaru).

 Expert Tips

-• Do not fully cook the beef before adding the satay sauce, only cook it until 75% cooked and then add the sauce otherwise the beef will become overcooked at the end.
+• Do not fully cook the beef before adding the satay sauce or the beef will be overcooked by the time the sauce is added.

 Instructions